 I always tried to mix books for Smarty – some works of fiction, some books about “real world”.
 I wanted to share my favorite non-fiction authors that I “met” in my library travels.

 The first one is Byron Barton.
-We read a lot of his books when Anna was under 2 years old.
+We read a lot of his books when Smarty was under 2 years old.
 His stories are very simple, the drawing style is appealing to very young children, and the text is rather repetitive – something that my baby and young toddler appreciated.
-Unfortunately, at her ripe old age of almost 3 Anna lost interest.
+Unfortunately, at her ripe old age of almost 3 Smarty lost interest.
 We took a couple of his books from the library for our airplane topic, and she didn’t want to read any of them more than once.

 Another author that I really like is Anne Rockwell.
 I would say that her books are perfect for 3-4 year olds.
 The book that we are reading now is called First Comes Spring (unfortunately, Amazon didn’t have its cover image).
-The stories have a little bit of fantasy in them (for example, this book of seasons has bears instead of people), but the illustrations are more detailed, and the books give a good overview of the topic that they cover – preschool, seasons, planes, etc. Anna always enjoyed her books, and I am always looking at her section when we go to the library.
+The stories have a little bit of fantasy in them (for example, this book of seasons has bears instead of people), but the illustrations are more detailed, and the books give a good overview of the topic that they cover – preschool, seasons, planes, etc. Smarty always enjoyed her books, and I am always looking at her section when we go to the library.

 The third author of non-fiction that I encountered is Gail Gibbons.
 Her books are better suited for older children (at least the ones that we read so far).
-Anna liked some of them better than others.
+Smarty liked some of them better than others.
 For example, she really liked this one about whales, even though most of the text was way over her comprehension level.
 I enjoy her books though, because they have good illustrations and interesting information.
 I learned a lot of things about whales that I never knew before.
 I am sure that we will check out this and other books by Gail Gibbons many times over years.

 What are your favorite non-fiction books for young children?
 What kind of non-fiction do they enjoy?
 Drop me a comment to share your experience with non-fiction literature.